-People served by DDS living independently in their own home or with family comprised just under half of the individuals served by DDS in 2016, as in previous years.
+People served by DDS living independently in their own home or with family comprised over half of the individuals served by DDS in 2017 (56%), an increase from previous years.
 Most services provided to people eligible for DDS services under the expanded eligibility starting in November 2014 are people in this setting.

-This subgroup had the lowest mortality rate in 2016.
-The crude adult rate of death for those living in their own home was 6.7 per thousand in 2016, which was slightly lower than last year but consistent with previous years.
-The subgroup of people living in their own homes is the youngest on average of all residential subgroups and has the smallest percentage of people over the age of 65 (5%); this is reflected in the relatively low average age at death of 49.8 years.
-The crude adult mortality rates for people living in their own home continues to be lower than the crude mortality rate of 8.2 per thousand for all ages of the general population of Massachusetts.
-10
+This subgroup had the lowest mortality rate in 2017.
+The crude adult rate of death for those living in their own home was 6.7 per thousand in 2017, which was consistent with last year.
+10 The subgroup of people living in their own homes is the youngest on average of all residential subgroups and has the smallest percentage of people over the age of 65 (4% in 2017).
+This is reflected in the relatively low average age at death of 50.6 years.
+The crude adult mortality rates for people living in their own home is slightly lower than the crude mortality rate of 6.8 per thousand in 2017 for all ages of the general population of Massachusetts.
+11